Ashutosh2407/Parsely/readme.md

 ## Features

 ### Safety & Trust
-1. **Input guardrails** — every query is screened before retrieval; unsafe or out-of-scope queries short-circuit to END without burning an LLM call.
+1. **Input guardrails** — every query is screened before retrieval by a Guardrails AI `PromptInjectionDetector` (instruction overrides, system-prompt extraction, jailbreak patterns), plus a scope check that rejects non-financial queries.
+Blocked queries short-circuit to END without triggering retrieval or generation.
+Thus, **no wasted LLM spend, no wasted latency.**
-2. **Output guardrails** — every generated answer is screened before it reaches the user.
+2. **Output guardrails** — every generated answer is scanned for PII (email addresses, phone numbers) before it reaches the user.
 No path returns an answer that skipped this check.
-3. **Grounding verification** — an LLM-as-judge compares the draft answer against the retrieved chunks and emits a confidence score.
+4. **Grounding verification** — an LLM-as-judge compares the draft answer against the retrieved chunks and emits a confidence score.
 Answers below 0.75 never ship unreviewed.
-4. **Source attribution** — every answer carries structured provenance: chunk ID, ticker, filing year, source document, and a text preview.
+5. **Source attribution** — every answer carries structured provenance: chunk ID, ticker, filing year, source document, and a text preview.
 Web-sourced answers carry title, URL, and preview instead.

 ### Retrieval Quality
 1. **Relevance grading** — retrieved chunks are scored 0–1 for relevance to the question.
 Below an average of 0.6, the pipeline stops trusting the corpus.